DMV.ORG is not affiliated with any government agency

 What Constitutes Drunk Driving?

-If you are over the age of 21, here are the four ways that the law defines intoxication:
+If you are over 21 years old, here are the four ways that the law defines intoxication:

-While the last three definitions sound alike, they are written that way so that they covers a wide variety of intoxicating substances, whether the substance in the bloodstream ranging from intoxication by a valid prescription medication, an illegally-obtained Schedule I controlled substance, down to intoxication from sniffing glue or chewing raw Jimson weed.
-Wisconsin law states:
+While the last three definitions sound alike, they are written that way so that they cover a wide variety of intoxicating substances, whether the substance in the bloodstream is intoxication by a valid prescription medication to an illegally-obtained controlled substance.

 Refusal to Test